durantfs040/AlphaChess/README.md

 # AlphaChess
-a chess AI that is better than dhgf
+A chess AI that is better than dhgf